Chapter 6 - Export to Mexico

 1. General information about exportation to Mexico mentioned in module 6.1 must have been reviewed.
 The general principles that apply to inspecting and testing cattle for export to the U.S. also apply to inspecting and testing cattle for export to Mexico.

 2. The accredited veterinarian must use the most recent version of the export certificate.
 The terms and conditions of export are subject to change from time to time and without notice.
 The status of the Canadian Food Inspection Agency (CFIA) export certificate (HA1296) must be verified with the local district office of the CFIA prior to the commencement of testing, to ensure it is current and matches the list of conditions contained in the hoja de requisitos (document similar to an import permit).

 3. The animals must be individually identified with tags approved under the Livestock Identification and Traceability (TRACE) Program.
 Approved tags for cattle bear a unique identification number.
 The identification numbers of approved tags start with "124 000 0", "124 000 1" or "124 000 2".
-Other approved tags that start with "982048" or tags that are considered equivalent under the TRACE Program that start with "840" are also acceptable as official identification.
+Tags considered equivalent under the TRACE Program that start with "840" are also acceptable as official identification.

 - Even though it is not a requirement of the importing country that the ear tag numbers be listed in ascending numerical order on the certificate, accredited veterinarians are encouraged to complete certificates in this manner.
 This practice will facilitate inspection at the ports of entry and minimize delays.